-Setback Lines - Shall mean lines established parallel to a property line along adjacent properties, roads or waters edge for the purpose of defining limits within which a building or structure or any part thereof (including eaves, chimneys, bay windows, decks, etc.) may be erected.
+Setback Lines - Lines established parallel to a property line along adjacent properties, roads or water's edge for the purpose of defining limits within which a building or structure or any part thereof (including eaves, chimneys, bay windows, decks, etc.) may be erected.